kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - client-server communication
   - When a player answers a question, their answer choice is sent to the server, which then sends an appropriate response, indicating whether the player was correct or not.

+- 20 activities (e.g. "dishwasher working 20 minutes consumes X amount of energy") stored in the database.
+  - The database should store 20 different activities and their energy-consumption level in a proper format, so that different types of questions can accordingly "piece out" the information they require.

+- Do not use static fields.
+Instead, try to always use dependency injection using the constructor Injector variant.

+- Test your code.
+  - Have all methods tested properly.
+Use the "Dependency Inversion Principle", so that the tests are specific -- test only a particular functionality.